Francesco Convertini: Life

 He entered the Salesians of Don Bosco and was sent to India to serve in their missions there.
 Convertini left for India from the port in Genova on 7 December 1927 and arrived in Bombay on 26 December before taking a train to Calcutta.
 Convertini commenced his novitiate period in Shillong under the direction of the bishop Stefano Ferrando and was also a disciple of both Costantino Vendrame and Archbishop Louis Mathias (he passed his theological and philosophical studies despite some difficulties).
 He received his ordination to the priesthood on 29 June 1935 from Bishop Ferrando.
 It was not long before Convertini gained fame among the people for his unconditional and unbiased services to all people; he also mastered the Bengali language in order to better communicate with the people.
 Convertini would travel to various villages on bike or on foot or even on horseback with his backpack in order to go around evangelizing and aiding people (covering miles in order to visit far-reaching villages).
 He was also considered one of the few missionaries who could enter into Hindi or Muslim homes due to the strong rapport he fostered with people of other religions.
 This enabled him to create an air of interreligious dialogue and tolerance.
 His superiors forced him twice in 1952 and 1974 to return to his homeland to recover due to Convertini being known for his constant workload.

 Convertini died in 1976 in Krishnagar and his remains were interred in the garden adjacent to the Krishnagar cathedral.

 Beatification process

 The attention on Francesco Convertini was rekindled by the publication of a book by the Salesian Nicola Palmisano.
-The beatification process launched in the Krishnagar diocese on 12 December 1997 in a diocesan investigation that was later concluded there on 20 June 2005.
-The formal introduction to the cause came on 27 July 1998 after the Congregation for the Causes of Saints issued the official "nihil obstat" (no objections to the cause) decree and titling Convertini as a Servant of God.
-The C.C.S. later validated the diocesan process on 19 June 2006 after the cause was transferred to Rome while the department received the official Positio dossier in 2009 for evaluation.

-Nine theologians voiced their confirmation for the cause at their meeting held on 11 November 2015 while the C.C.S. cardinal and bishop members also issued an affirmative vote to the cause on 10 January 2017.
-Convertini became titled as Venerable on 20 January 2017 after Pope Francis signed a decree that acknowledged that Convertini had led a life of heroic virtue.

-The current postulator for the cause is the Salesian priest Pierluigi Cameroni.
+The beatification process launched in the Diocese of Krishnagar on 12 December 1997 in a diocesan investigation that was later concluded there on 20 June 2005.
+The formal introduction to the cause came on 27 July 1998 after the Congregation for the Causes of Saints issued the nihil obstat ("no objections") decree and titling Convertini as a Servant of God.
+The Congregation later validated the diocesan process on 19 June 2006 after the cause was transferred to Rome while the department received the positio in 2009 for evaluation.
+Convertini became titled as venerable on 20 January 2017 after Pope Francis signed a decree that acknowledged that Convertini had led a life of heroic virtue.
+Thepostulator for the cause is Pierluigi Cameroni SDB.